tslateman/site/language-story.md

 Don't ya know?
 Ya know?

-Bringing this back around to the language of "The Bay" I alluded to before,
+Bringing this back around to the language of "The Bay" I alluded to before...

 > [Yadadamean?
 Yadada I'm saying though?](https://genius.com/11541754/E-40-tell-me-when-to-go/Yadadamean-yadada-im-saying-though)